eponsonby/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 ### Annual leave for non-federal service authorized

-We recommend this move to the [Benefits](../benefits#agency-benefits) section.
+We recommend this move to the [Benefits](../../benefits#agency-benefits) section.

 ### Declaration for federal employment

 Agencies are prohibited from collection this Declaration at the time of application unless they have an exception for approval from OPM.
 There are approvals pending but at this time no agency has this exception.
-If you feel that your agency does have this exception please communication this to us via the recruiter help email address.
+If you feel that your agency does have this exception please have your HR director reach out to OPM Policy.

 ### Drug test

-This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-checks/#drug-test-required).
+This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-check/#drug-test-required).

 ### Student loan repayment incentive

-We recommend that this information be given in the [Benefits](../benefits#agency-benefits) section.
+We recommend that this information be given in the [Benefits](../../benefits#agency-benefits) section.

 ### Security and background requirements

-This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-checks/).
+This information has moved to a standard location at the end of the Requirements section named [Background checks and security clearance](../background-check/).